 The legislation proposed in the European Parliament would create a level playing field in the online market.
 If you #LoveMusic, please continue to support this change.

-To watch our video to learn more about this campaign and to sign the petition please visit http://love-music.co/
+To learn more about this campaign and to sign the petition please visit http://love-music.co/